georgediiorio/ansible/README.md

 # ansible

-This is repo for all my ansible scripts.
+This is a repo for all of my ansible scripts.